Inspectors' Handbook — Parts I to IV

 The objective of such an examination is to investigate aspects of the administration with a view toward benefiting the creditors generally.
 The examiner cannot use the examination to pursue a private remedy.
 For example, a secured creditor cannot attempt to locate a missing piece of property covered by its security.

 Insurance coverage [subsection 24(1)]

-It is the trustee's duty to insure all of the bankrupt's property for such amount and against such hazards as the trustee deems advisable, until inspectors are appointed.
+It is the LIT's duty to insure all of the bankrupt's property for such amount and against such hazards as the LIT deems advisable, until inspectors are appointed.
 The insurance should cover all of the debtor's property, not just unencumbered property (i.e., unsecured property).

-After they are appointed, the inspectors determine the amount of the coverage and the risks against which the bankrupt's property shall continue to be insured by the trustee.
+After they are appointed, the inspectors determine the amount of the coverage and the risks against which the bankrupt's property shall continue to be insured by the LIT.

 Limitations on carrying on the bankrupt's business